 You shouldn’t drink alcohol while taking Onfi.

-Alcohol and Onfi are both substances known as central nervous system (CNS) depressants.
-Your CNS is made up of your brain and your spinal cord.
-Your spinal cord contains nerves that your brain uses to send signals to the rest of your body.
-CNS depressants slow down your CNS, and this can cause side effects like drowsiness and excessive sleepiness.
+Alcohol and Onfi are both central nervous system (CNS) depressants.
+CNS depressants slow down the activity of your CNS (brain and spinal cord), and this can cause side effects like drowsiness and excessive sleepiness.

 Onfi can interact with several other medications.